Convert Cubic feet per minute to Cubic meters per hour

 When do you need to convert between Cubic feet per minute and Cubic meters per hour?

-A metric flow-rate unit equal to 1/3,600 m³/s.
+A metric flow-rate unit equal to exactly 1/3,600 m³/s.
 Cubic foot per minute and Cubic meter per hour are both volumetric flow units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.